 1. Evernote

-Evernote is more than a note-taking software, it helps your store photos, videos, audio, files in a note, not just texts.
-You can create notebooks, checklists and to-do lists in the app, and your data will be immediately synced on all devices.
+Evernote is more than a note-taking software, it helps you store photos, videos, audio, and files in a note, not just texts.
+You can create notebooks, checklists, and to-do lists in the app, and your data will be immediately synced on all devices.

-As an basic (free) user, you have limited access to Evernote features, but I believe basic features are enough to take notes.
+As a basic (free) user, you have limited access to Evernote features, but I believe basic features are enough to take notes.

 Get the Evernote app from Google Play or the iTunes App Store.